 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 679436 SouthHem).Funded by the European Research Council and based at University College Dublin, SouthHem is a comparative and transnational study of the wide range of literary outputs and mediating institutions produced in the southern hemisphere in the nineteenth century.

-- Zone 1 (Oceania): Australia and New Zealand;
+- Zone 1 (Oceania): Australia, New Zealand, and the South Pacific Islands;

 - Zone 2 (Southern Africa): the Cape Colony and Natal;

 - Zone 3 (Straits Settlements): Singapore, Penang, and Malacca.

 The institutions and literatures (Anglophone and otherwise) considered in this context include those of British settler communities, Indigenous peoples, and mixed race peoples.

 Work Package 1: Book Holdings and Reading Audiences

 Work Package 1 is a five-year book history and history of reading project, which traces both the circulation of books and the changing nature of book holdings between and within the three transnational zones outlined above.
 This research quantifies known book holdings in the colonial southern hemisphere and Straits Settlements; analyses the nature of these holdings by language, author, genre, publisher etc.; and provides visualisations of book locations and transfers in order to construct a new cultural geography of the book in the region.
 In time, the focus on book holdings and circulation will give way to an investigation of colonial reading publics, looking in particular at marginalia, borrowing records, and other records of reading or reading habits.